-Although HPV and HIV are both sexually transmitted, there’s no medical link.
-However, the behaviors that put you at risk of contracting HIV can put you at risk for HPV.
+However, the behaviors that put someone at risk of contracting HIV can also raise the risk for getting HPV.

 What is HPV?

-Over 150 related viruses are collectively referred to as human papillomavirus (HPV).
-HPV is the most common sexually transmitted infection (STI).
-It can cause other health conditions, including genital warts and cervical cancer.
+Over 150 related viruses are collectively referred to as HPV.
+It’s the most common sexually transmitted infection (STI).

 About 79 million people in the United States have HPV.
-It’s so widespread that most sexually active people will contract at least one type of HPV during their lives.
+It’s so widespread that most sexually active people will contract at least one type of HPV during their lifetimes.

 What is HIV?

-In the United States, more than 1.2 million people are infected with HIV.
-Approximately 12 percent, or 156,300 people, are unaware of their infection.>
+In the United States, it’s estimated that more than 1.1 million people have HIV.
+Approximately 15 percent, or 162,500 people, are unaware of their infection.>

 Often, those with healthy immune systems are able to fight off HPV infections on their own without experiencing any noticeable health issues.

-You can contract either virus when you come into direct contact with someone who has it.
-The viruses can enter your body through any orifice or break in your skin.
+Either virus can be contracted when someone comes into direct contact with someone else who has it.
+The viruses can enter the body through any orifice or break in the skin.

 Sharing needles when injecting drugs is another method of transmission.

-Having had an STI increases your risk for HIV, and people with HIV are more likely to have HPV.
+Having had an STI in the past also increases the risk for HIV, and people with HIV are more likely to have HPV.

 In some people, the development of genital warts may be the first indication of an HPV infection.
-Others may learn they have an HPV once they develop more serious conditions, such as cancer.
+Others may learn they have HPV once they develop more serious complications, such as cancer.

-Your doctor can usually diagnose HPV just by visual inspection of your warts.
+A doctor can usually diagnose HPV just by visual inspection of the warts.
 If warts are difficult to see, a test using a vinegar solution turns them white so the warts can be identified.

-You can also use a home test that requires only a swab of your gums.
-If you get a negative result, you should recheck in three months.
-If it’s positive, see your doctor to confirm the diagnosis.
+There’s also a home test that requires only a swab of the gums.
+If a negative result occurs, it’s recommended to wait and recheck again in three months.
+If it’s positive, it’s important to confirm the diagnosis with a healthcare professional.

-The sooner you have a diagnosis and start treatment, the better.
-CD4 count, viral load, and drug resistance tests can help figure out what stage of disease you have and how to best approach treatment.
+The sooner that a diagnosis occurs, the sooner that treatment can begin.
+CD4 count, viral load, and drug resistance tests can help figure out what stage the disease is in and how to best approach treatment.